victoriacheng15/victoriacheng15.vercel.app/src/content/post/unignorable-mastery-so-good-they-cant-ignore-you.md

 ---
-title: "Unignorable Mastery: So Good They Can't Ignore You"
+title: "Unignorable Mastery - So Good They Can't Ignore You"
 description: "Explore a fresh career path with 'So Good They Can't Ignore You' by Cal Newport.
 Personalize your path to success.
 The choice is yours!"
 publishDate: "2023-12-23"
 tags: [book]